apache/incubator-devlake-website/docs/DORA.md

    Note: DevLake converts GitHub workflow runs as DevLake deployments in v0.17 and later versions.
 A workflow run is a DevLake deployment if the name of a workflow run or one of its jobs that match the regex.

-6. Choose sync frequency, click 'Save and Run Now' to start data collection.
-The time to completion varies by the API rate limits of data sources and the volume of data.
+6. Configure the sync policy and click 'Save and Run Now' to start data collection.
+The time to completion varies by the API rate limits of different data sources and the volume of data.

    ![](/img/ConfigUI/dora-set-sync-policy.png)